-• IP configuration and Connection profile
+IP configuration and Connection profile

-The cross-Internet connection to the foreign agent is an IP routing connection, which is authenticated and established in the usual way.
-For details, see Chapter 9, "Configuring IP Routing."
+The cross-Internet connection to the foreign agent is an IP routing connection, which the MAX authenticates and establishes in the usual way.
+For details, see Chapter 10, "Configuring IP Routing."

 Notes about routing to the mobile node